keptn/lifecycle-toolkit/docs/docs/installation/index.md

 [Glasskube](https://glasskube.dev/)
 is a package manager for Keptn that simplifies the installation process and can be used to automatically upgrade Keptn to the latest version.
-For more information how to install Glasskube, see [Glasskube Installation](https://glasskube.dev/docs/getting-started/install/).
+For more information on how to install Glasskube, see [Glasskube Installation](https://glasskube.dev/docs/getting-started/install/).

 To install Keptn via Glasskube after Glasskube is installed, run the following command: